alexismgjackson-github/portfolio/README.md

 - HTML
 - CSS
 - Javascript
-- LocalStorage
 - Coolors Color Tool
 - Google Fonts & Icons

 ## WHY I BUILT THIS

 This is the first portfolio site.
 My goal was to give it a minimalistic yet sleek UI design.
-Also, I wanted to give the user the ability to toggle the site's theme mode.

 ## WHAT I LEARNED